ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 ### Upkeep for packages

 Did you miss the recent coworking session on Spring/Fall cleaning of R packages?
-One nice function that was shared during that meeting, by Andy Teucher, R Package Developer Educator at Posit PBC (Steffi: correct?) is [`usethis::use_upkeep_issue()`](https://usethis.r-lib.org/dev/reference/use_upkeep_issue.html) in the development version of usethis.
+One nice function that was shared during that meeting, by Andy Teucher, R Package Developer Educator at Posit PBC is [`usethis::use_upkeep_issue()`](https://usethis.r-lib.org/dev/reference/use_upkeep_issue.html) in the development version of usethis.
 "This opens an issue in your package repository with a checklist of tasks for regular maintenance of your package."
 Why not try it on one of your packages?